The Canonical Forms of Matrix Product States in Infinite-Dimensional Hilbert Spaces: The Main Result

 \section{The Main Result}

-In this section we prove that any vector in a tensor product of separable Hilbert spaces can be written in MPS form.
-The proof is analogous to the finite-dimensional case.
-We also discuss the canonical forms of MPS in the infinite-dimensional situation and the connection to the Schmidt decomposition.

 Any state vector in a tensor product of separable Hilbert spaces can be written as an MPS in any of the canonical forms.
 This is the content of the following Theorem.
-The proof is the content of Sections 2.2, 2.3, 2.4 and 2.5, where we construct the canonical forms of an arbitrary state vector.
+The proof is the content of Sections 3.1 and 3.2, where we construct the canonical forms of an arbitrary state vector using a method analogous to the finite-dimensional case.

-\begin{theom} Let $\hilone,...,\hilN$ be separable Hilbert spaces.
+\begin{theom} Let $\hilone,\dots,\hilN$ be separable Hilbert spaces.
 Any

 can be written as a matrix product state in any of the canonical forms given in Definitions \ref{LC-MPS}, \ref{RC-MPS}, \ref{MC-MPS} and \ref{C-MPS}. \end{theom}